JuliaImages/TestImages.jl/docs/src/contributing.md

 1. `git push <fork> images`
 1. Now submit a pull request to the `images` branch.
 Once accepted, the image or imageset will be stored at `https://github.com/JuliaImages/TestImages.jl/blob/images/images/<filename>`.

-Now that the images are added to the repository, maintainers will then create a tag(not release) v*-artifacts for `images` branch and push it to the repo.
+Now that the images are added to the repository, maintainers will then create a tag(not release) v*-artifacts (e.g., `v1.5.0-artifacts`) for `images` branch and push it to the repo.
 After that, github action CI defined in `images` branch will be triggered, build and release an tarball artifact for this commit.

 ### Step 2: update `master` branch
 The next step is to modify the source files of the `TestImages.jl` package to make them available for download, i.e., add it to `remotefiles` list.